iDE GLOBAL WASH

 Pioneering sanitation marketing

-iDE Vietnam began using a market-based approach to improve rural sanitation coverage in 2002.
+In 2003 iDE Vietnam launched the first-ever market-based program to improve rural sanitation coverage; this approach became known as sanitation marketing.
 In a matter of years, the Vietnam program had achieved significant and sustainable impact, demonstrating the potential of this approach.

 Setting the standard

-fit the brief and has subsequently proved very popular with customers.
-In 2012, Hydrologic became the first organization in Asia to register a water filtration project under the voluntary Gold Standard scheme.
-As a sustainable and market-based water filtration business, Hydrologic has been able to benefit from carbon offset funding.
-Hydrologic ceramic water filters not only provide clean water to rural households, but reduce the amount of wood burnt to boil water, create local jobs and bolster economic development.
+In 2012, Hydrologic, iDE’s clean water social enterprise, became the first organization in Asia to register a water filtration project under the voluntary Gold Standard scheme.
+Hydrologic has been able to benefit from carbon offset funding since the filters reduce the amount of wood burned to boil water.

 Leading the way